 Retiring from the University Policy & Procedure

 Employees meeting the minimum retirement requirements become "official" MSU retirees upon cessation of active service.
+For information about the benefits in retirement, please see the Retiree Benefits Policy.

 Eligibility: Regular full-time and part-time (50 - 89.9%) faculty, academic staff, executive management, and University support staff in a benefits eligible position.
 Benefits eligible positions for faculty, academic staff and executive management are defined as 50% or greater employment for a continuous period of 9 months or longer.
 Benefits eligible positions for support staff are defined as regular full-time (90 - 100%) and part-time (50% - 89.9%) employment without an end date of less than 9 months.